No

 - Energy drinks:

-- Carbonated or non-carbonated beverages containing a stimulant such as fortified caffeine, bitter orange, glucuronolactone or guarana.
+- Carbonated or non-carbonated beverages containing a stimulant such as fortified caffeine, guarana, glucuronolactone, or taurine.
 They may also include herbal extracts such as ginseng, mineral salts, and vitamins, or high doses of organic acids, amino acids, inositol, sugars, or other similar compounds in addition to sweeteners.
 Juices, natural fruit pulp, or concentrates may also be added.
 Energy drinks are specifically formulated to enhance energy, alertness, or physical performance.

 - Beverages that contain milk or milk products; soy, rice, or similar milk substitutes; mineral water sold in containers; and specialty foods that are liquids or that are to be added to a liquid and that are intended to be a substitute in the diet for more commonly used food items that do not contain carbonation or stimulants as described in restricted items.
 This can include, but is not limited to, infant formula or meal replacement shakes.

-- Coffee and tea with no added caffeine or sweeteners and derived directly and solely from the brewing of tea leaves or coffee beans and water.
+- Coffee and tea with no added caffeine or sweeteners, derived directly and solely from the brewing of tea leaves or coffee beans and water.

-A5: The restriction will be done at the retailer level, and each retailer will be responsible for updating their systems to indicate the newly restricted items.
+A5: The restriction will be implemented at the retailer level, and each retailer will be responsible for updating their systems to reflect the newly restricted items.

-A6: The restrictions on soda and energy drinks are specific to Nebraska.
-If an individual from another state is in Nebraska, they would not be allowed to purchase soda and energy drinks with SNAP benefits at a Nebraska SNAP retailer.
+A6: The restrictions are specific to Nebraska.
+If an individual from another state is in Nebraska, they are currently not allowed to purchase soda, "soft drinks", or energy drinks with SNAP benefits at a Nebraska SNAP retailer.
+Candy will not be allowed for purchase at a Nebraska SNAP retailer, effective November 1, 2026.

-A7: The restrictions are Nebraska retailer-specific.
-Depending on those states' restrictions, a Nebraska EBT card could be used in other states to purchase soda and energy drinks.
-If a Nebraska SNAP recipient purchases items in another state, that state's purchase restrictions may apply to the purchase.
-Please refer to any state's SNAP website if you will be traveling for additional information about SNAP purchase restrictions in place.
+A7: The restrictions are specific to Nebraska retailers.
+Depending on those states' restrictions, a Nebraska EBT card could be used in other states to purchase soda, "soft drinks", energy drinks, and candy.
+If a Nebraska SNAP recipient purchases items in another state, the purchase restrictions of that state may apply.
+Please refer to any state's SNAP website for additional information on SNAP purchase restrictions.

-A8: Kansas SNAP recipients would not be able to purchase soda and energy drinks from a Nebraska SNAP retailer, as those purchases are restricted in Nebraska.
+A8: SNAP recipients from any other state are currently not able to purchase soda, "soft drinks", and energy drinks from a Nebraska SNAP retailer, as those purchases are restricted in Nebraska.
+SNAP recipients from any other state will not be able to purchase candy from a Nebraska SNAP retailer after November 1, 2026.

 A9: No, there are no changes to SNAP eligibility.
 The changes will only impact what can be purchased with SNAP benefits.